webplatform/docs-wpd/Infrastructure/analysis/2013-Usage_and_future_state/index.md

 :'''To analyze:'''
 :* Not all node types requires a public IP address, nodes like Ganglia, Bug genie, and Piwik could be behind a single NGINX proxy server as it is likely to be less used than a typical MediaWiki/WordPress;
-:* See to support both NGINX AND Apache2 as HTTP server for all web applications;
+:* See to support both NGINX AND Apache2 as HTTP server for all web applications;:* Block storage/NFS mount point for same data across instances;
-:* Use secondary partition for manifest storage mount as XFS for quick snapshots;
-:* Block storage/NFS mount point for same data across instances;
 :* Find pro and cons regarding multiple web application server sharing the same storage service (e.g. NFS cluster) spanning across multiple instances.
 What is recommended, how is it failure resilient?
 :* Nice to have: KVM-like console access (in case of firewall problem, or hard failure);
 :